pountzas/NewsWeek-Bootstrap/README.md

 ## Project 3 Microverse

-# NEED to FIX!!!!!!!!!!!!!!!!!!!!!
-> Project 2: Building with responsive design.
+# Footer and Header of Newsweek website
-  This is a clone of the TheNextWeb archived by Perma.cc.
+> This is a clone of the TheNextWeb archived by Perma.cc.
 In this project we used flexbox, float and grid for positioning elements and build with responsive design.

 ![screenshot](./images/app.screenshot.png)